xenforo-ltd/docs/docs/lets-build-an-add-on.md

 ## Extending the forum save process

 We have our column, we have a UI to pass an input to that column, now we have to handle saving data to that column.
 We will do this by extending the Forum controller and extending a special method which is called when a node and its data are saved.
 First, let's create a "Class extension" which can be found under the "Development" entry in the Admin CP.
-Click "Add new extension".
+Click "Add class extension".

 Here we need to specify a "Base class name" which is the name of the class we are extending, which in this case will be `XF\Admin\Controller\Forum`.
 And we need to specify a "Extension class name" which is the class which will extend the base class.
 Enter this as `Demo\Portal\XF\Admin\Controller\Forum`.
 We should create that class before clicking Save.